BeryJu/pyazo/docs/install.md

 The recommended way to deploy pyazo on docker is with docker-compose.
 Simply download the `docker-compose.yml` file from [here](https://raw.githubusercontent.com/BeryJu/pyazo/master/docker-compose.yml) and place it wherever you want to.

-To make your pyazo install secure, create a file called `.env` in the same directory as `docker-compose.yml` and add the following value:
+To make your pyazo install secure, generate a PostgreSQL Password using the following command.

 ```
-PYAZO_POSTGRESQL__PASSWORD=<some random password>
+echo "POSTGRES_PASSWORD=$(openssl rand -base64 12 | tr -d '\n ')" >> .env
 ```

 The secret key is used to create and sign cookies.
-Use a website like [this](https://miniwebtool.com/django-secret-key-generator/) to generate a key.

 ```
-PYAZO_SECRET_KEY=some-key-that-should-be-really-long
+echo "PYAZO_SECRET_KEY=$(openssl rand -base64 50 | tr -d '\n ')" >> .env
 ```

 Afterwards, run the following commands:

 !!! note
-    Optionally, if you want to migrate an old install, check [this](migration.md) out.
+    Optionally, if you want to migrate an old install, check [upgrade guide](upgrading/to-2.0.0.md) out.

 ```
 docker-compose pull